-- In a bowl (or mix directly in your storage jar), combine all spices together and stir until combined.
+- In a bowl (or mix directly in your storage jar), mix all spices together until everything is well combined.

 - Place into your storage jar, cover and store in a cool, dark place (like your spice drawer or pantry cupboard).
 Enjoy within 6 months to a year for optimal freshness.

 Nutrition estimate (if provided) is based on 1 Serving.